 The Ecodharma Retreat Center is a truly magical place to explore Forest Therapy!
 It is located at the foot of the Rocky Mountains just 20 minutes from Rocky Mountain Nation Park in CO.
 The center rests on 180 acres of private land with crystal clear rivers, meadows filled with wildflowers and woodland filled with ponderosa pine, douglas fir and aspen.
 The land is adjacent to National Forest and just a few miles from the Indian Peaks Wilderness.
 The land is set aside as a nature preserve and is home to an abundance of wildlife, including deer, elk, moose, bear and beaver.
 The views of the Rocky Mountains are spectacular and the land is rich in beauty and diversity.

-ALL PRICES INCLUDE
+ALL PRICES INCLUDE / Price per person

-Vegetarian meals are included in the price.
-Vegan, gluten-free or other special food needs, allergies, or restrictions can be accommodated."
+Vegan, gluten-free or other special food needs, allergies, or restrictions can be accommodated.

 We will have a drive-share signup.